Clinical Trials Logo

 Phase:

-This mechanistic observational study will build on data from humans implicating TRPV1 nociceptors in the pathogenesis of the Type-17 chronic inflammatory skin disease Hidradenitis Suppurativa (HS).
-In this study, the investigators will test the hypothesis that inhibiting neuropeptide activity with botulinum toxin reduces pathogenic IL-17 inflammation, relieves pain, and improves quality of life for HS patients.
+This study will build on data from mice and humans implicating TRPV1 nociceptors in the pathogenesis of the type-17 chronic inflammatory skin disease Hidradenitis Suppurativa (HS).
+In this study, the investigators will test the hypothesis that inhibiting neuropeptide activity with botulinum toxin reduces pathogenic inflammation.

 NCT ID: NCT04178161 Recruiting - Hyperhidrosis Clinical Trials